B58-CloudDevOps/tools-automation/README.md

 ### Prometheus Philosophy :
 1) They offer metrics that are not really sensitive
 2) That would be the reason why you don't find authentication to prometheus

+# Prometheus :
+  1) Service Discover Mechanism, using this we can tell what to monitor and what not to monitor.